sopapado/2D-LDOS/README.md

 ## Numerical considerations

 Planar LDOS integrands can contain sharp structure near light lines and resonances.
-Results should be checked for convergence with respect to the sampled \(s\) range and number of points.
+Results should be checked for convergence with respect to the sampled $s$ range and number of points.

-In particular, a uniform grid can converge slowly near a lossless light line because \(k_z\) approaches zero.
+In particular, a uniform grid can converge slowly near a lossless light line because $k_z$ approaches zero.
 Increasing the sampling density and restricting the calculation range to the physically relevant region can substantially improve convergence.

 Very large in-plane wavevectors can also probe length scales where local, continuum optical material models are no longer adequate.
-The numerical calculation does not by itself establish the validity of a chosen dielectric model at arbitrarily large \(k_\parallel\).
+The numerical calculation does not by itself establish the validity of a chosen dielectric model at arbitrarily large $k_\parallel$.

 ## Validation